-Yes it can, even in the Dallas - Ft.
-Worth - North Texas Area.
+Yes it can, and it is, even in the Dallas – Ft.
+Worth – North Texas Area.

 Alpha Energy Laboratories (who specializes in Radon testing nationwide) sent out several thousand kits at cost to see what percentage of homes had elevated radon levels.
 A full 10 % came back with levels above 4 pCi/L (picocuries per liter) and there was even one which measured over 100 pCi/L. So radon is not a problem just in the North or in homes with basements.
 It can be a problem anywhere and it varies home to home.
 Finding out for yourself is relatively inexpensive way to prevent possible health issues down the road.

 Dallas actually has a higher percentage of elevated radon levels compared with other surrounding counties as shown below in the data taken from http://tx-radon.info/TX_counties.html